numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 to provide a *quantitative* and *meaningful* performance assessment, which allows for conclusions of type *algorithm A is ten times faster than algorithm B* in solving a given problem or in solving problems with certain characteristics.
-In order to do so, we record algorithm *runtimes*, measured in number of function evaluations to reach predefined target values, during the algorithm run.
+For this end, we record algorithm *runtimes*, measured in number of function evaluations to reach predefined target values, during the algorithm run.

 Runtimes represent the cost of the algorithm.
-Apart from a short, exploratory experiment [#]_, we avoid measuring the algorithm cost in CPU or wall-clock time because these depend on parameters which are difficult or impractical to control, like the programming language, coding style, the computer used to run the experiments, etc. See [Hooker:1995]_ for a discussion on shortcomings and unfortunate consequences of benchmarking based on CPU time.
+Apart from a short, exploratory experiment [#]_, we do not measure the algorithm cost in CPU or wall-clock time.
+See for example [Hooker:1995]_ for a discussion on shortcomings and unfortunate consequences of benchmarking based on CPU time.

-We can then display the average runtime (aRT, see Section `Average Runtime`_) and empirical distributions of runtimes (ECDF, see Section `Empirical Cumulative Distribution Functions`_).
+We display the average runtime (aRT, see Section `Average Runtime`_) and the empirical distribution function of runtimes (ECDF, see Section `Empirical Cumulative Distribution Functions`_).
 When displaying runtime distributions, we consider the aggregation of runtimes over subclasses of problems or over all problems.
-We do not aggregate over dimensions, because the dimension of the problem can be used to decide which algorithm (or algorithm variant, or parameter setting) is preferred.
+We do not aggregate over dimensions, because the dimension of the problem can be used to decide a priori which algorithm (or algorithm variant, or parameter setting) is used.

  .. [#] The COCO_ platform provides a CPU timing experiment to get a rough estimate of the time complexity of the algorithm [HAN2016ex]_.